Vodafone/vault-plugin-aead/README.md

 30x concurrent execution of (hint use the -w option to set the same UTC start time for all runs) typically...
 10 from on prem
-10 from project a, instance group of 10 vm's
+10 from project a, instance group of 10 vm'sV
 10 from project b, instance group of 10 vm's

 **NOTE the -s switch - you will need to have a table created and writable - see results-table.ddl**